 American University maintains a commitment to research and the role that it plays in fulfilling the institution's basic educational mission.
 Research contributes to the development of faculty expertise and the intellectual life of the University and beyond.
 In addition to the intrinsic value of research, this activity is an expression of the University's impact on scholarly contributions, national and international technical assistance programs, and community outreach.
 External recognition comes to the University in the form of sponsored funding from both the public sector and private organizations.

 Our research centers enhance opportunities to create synergies among faculty and students to pursue an expansive range of scholarship through the promotion of externally-funded research and graduate student learning.
-Those centers include: Center for Latin American & Latino Studies, Center for Behavioral Neuroscience, Center on Health, Risk & Society, Info-Metrics Institute, Institute for Innovation in Education, Center for Information Technology & the Global Economy, Kogod Tax Center, Center for Environmental Filmmaking, Center for Social Media, Foreign Correspondence Network, Investigative Reporting Workshop, J-Lab: Institute for Interactive Journalism, Africa Council, ASEAN Studies Center, Center for Research on Collaboratories & Technology Enhanced Learning Communities (COTELCO), Peacebuilding & Development Institute, Center for Congressional & Presidential Studies (CCPS), Center for Environmental Policy, Justice Programs Office, Political Theory Institute, Washington Institute for Public Affairs Research, Women & Politics Institute, Center for Human Rights & Humanitarian Law, Center for International Commercial Arbitration, Program on Information, Justice & Intellectual Property (PIJIP), Program on International & Comparative Environmental Law, and War Crimes Research Office.
+Those centers include: Center for Latin American & Latino Studies, Center for Behavioral Neuroscience, Center on Health, Risk & Society, Info-Metrics Institute, Institute for Innovation in Education, Center for Information Technology & the Global Economy, Kogod Tax Center, Center for Environmental Filmmaking, Center for Social Media, Foreign Correspondence Network, Investigative Reporting Workshop, Africa Council, ASEAN Studies Center, Center for Research on Collaboratories & Technology Enhanced Learning Communities (COTELCO), Peacebuilding & Development Institute, Center for Congressional & Presidential Studies (CCPS), Center for Environmental Policy, Justice Programs Office, Political Theory Institute, Washington Institute for Public Affairs Research, Women & Politics Institute, Center for Human Rights & Humanitarian Law, Center for International Commercial Arbitration, Program on Information, Justice & Intellectual Property (PIJIP), Program on International & Comparative Environmental Law, and War Crimes Research Office.
 In addition to the research centers, the University features several resources that support the infrastructure of teaching, research, and learning including specialized labs in Social Science Research, School of Public Affairs, Mathematics and Statistics and Writing.
 AU also has an Arboretum and Gardens, a Library and Archive, Digital Media Studio, as well as Zorro - a High Performance Computing (HPC) System that provides high speed data processing and research-dedicated storage capabilities for all academic units.